billsix/programmingFromTheGroundUp/docs/source/instructionsap.rst

 ---------------------------------------------

-The syntax for assembly language used in this book is known at the *ATFIXMEAMPamp;T* syntax.
+The syntax for assembly language used in this book is known at the *&T* syntax.
 It is the one supported by the GNU tool chain that comes standard with every Linux distribution.
 However, the official syntax for x86 assembly language (known as the Intel syntax) is different.
 It is the same assembly language for the same platform, but